Gopal-Khadka/DevGram/PROCEDURES.md

 ## Search Functionality

 When search section is clicked on the sidebar, it opens up a modal asking for a username.
 If user exists, it show a small component as like `Suggested user` which allows user to follow and unfollow the searched user.
 We can even open up the searched user profile.

+## Dynamic Suggested Users

+For home section, we can get synamic suggested user from the database rather than using the fixed user data.
+We will create a hook to do that for us.
+We will only suggest the users that we have not followed and we have limited no of the users to be suggested to be `3`.